Mamudo school massacre

-On 6 July 2013, Boko Haram gunmen attacked the Government Secondary School in the village of Mamudo, Yobe State, Nigeria, killing at least 42 people.
-Most of the dead were students, with some staff members also killed.
+On 6 July 2013, Boko Haram insurgents attacked the Government Secondary School in the village of Mamudo in Yobe State, Nigeria and killed at least 42 people.
+Most of the victims were students, although some staff members were also killed.

 Background

-The Boko Haram (sometimes referred to as the "Nigerian Taliban") was founded in 2002 to seek the establishment of an Islamic state and fight against the Westernization of Nigeria, which the group maintains is the root cause of criminal behaviour in that country.
-From 2009 to 2013, violence linked to the Boko Haram insurgency resulted in 3,600 deaths, including 1,600 civilians.
-In mid-May 2013, Nigeria declared a state of emergency in Adamawa, Borno, and Yobe States, as it aimed to end the Boko Haram insurgency.
-The resulting crackdown has led to the capture or killing of hundreds of Boko Haram members, with the remainder retreating to mountainous areas from which they have increasingly targeted civilians.
+Boko Haram was founded in 2002 to seek the establishment of an Islamic state and fight against the Westernization of Nigeria, which the group says is the root cause of criminal behaviour in that country.
+From 2009 to 2013, violence linked to the Boko Haram insurgency resulted in 3,600 deaths, the victims including 1,600 civilians.
+In mid-May 2013, Nigeria declared a state of emergency in Adamawa, Borno, and Yobe States aiming to end the Boko Haram insurgency.
+The resulting crackdown has led to the capture or killing of hundreds of Boko Haram members, with the remainder retreating to mountainous areas from which they increasingly targeted civilians.

 Since 2010, Boko Haram has targeted schools, killing hundreds of students.
 A spokesperson said such attacks would continue as long as government soldiers continued to interfere with traditional Koran-based education.
-More than 10,000 children are no longer able to attend school due to attacks by the Boko Haram.
+More than 10,000 children are no longer able to attend school due to attacks by Boko Haram.
 Roughly 20,000 people fled Yobe State to Cameroon during June 2013 to escape the violence.

 In June 2013, Nigerian soldiers beat students at a Koran-based school, angering Boko Haram members.
-An attack on June 16 by Boko Haram militants killed seven children, two teachers, two soldiers, and two militants.
+An attack on 16 June by Boko Haram militants killed seven children, two teachers, two soldiers, and two militants.
 The next day, militants killed nine students who were taking exams.
 On 4 July, gunmen attacked and killed a school headmaster and his family.